How to Start an S Corp in Maryland

 Keep Your Maryland S Corp Compliant

-Once you have your Maryland S corp up and running, you are going to want to keep your business in good standing by following state laws and guidelines.
-Maryland requires businesses to file annual reports, and you will have to pay Maryland state taxes each year.
+Once you have your Maryland S corp up and running, you’ll want to keep your business in good standing by following state laws and guidelines.
+Maryland requires businesses to file an annual report and pay Maryland state taxes each year.

 Maryland S Corp Annual Report

-Your Maryland S corporation will need to file an annual report each year with the Maryland Department of Assessments & Taxation.
-Since your business is technically an LLC taxed as an S corporation, you will file the same annual report as an LLC.
+Your Maryland S corp must file an annual report each year with the Maryland Department of Assessments and Taxation.
+Because your business technically is an LLC taxed as an S corp, you’ll file the same annual report as an LLC.

-Annual reports provide the state with up to date information regarding your business’s mailing address, nature of business activity, and sales.
-Even if your business’s information remains the same, you still need to file an annual report before April 15th each year.
+Annual reports provide the state with up-to-date information regarding your business’s mailing address, the nature of its business activity, and sales.
+Even if your business’s information remains the same, you still need to file an annual report before April 15 each year.
 Failure to file your Maryland annual report and pay the filing fee may result in the dissolution of your business.

 Maryland S Corp Taxes